Korean Dumplings: Mandu

 For vinegar-soy sauce: Combine all ingredients in a bowl.
 Stir to dissolve sugar.

-Recipe courtesy Chris Young
+Recipe courtesy of Chris Young